dapr-sandbox/dapr-logicapps-extension/README.md

 3. Sends the result to a Dapr binding
 4. Returns the result to the caller

-Since Dapr supports many pluggable state stores and bindings, the workflow becomes portable between different environments (cloud, edge or on-premises)
-Without the user changing the code - *because there is no code involved*.
+Since Dapr supports many pluggable state stores and bindings, the workflow becomes portable between different environments (cloud, edge or on-premises) without the user changing the code - *because there is no code involved*.

 ## Quick start